-Highlander Warlock is a surprise entry to the Saviors of Uldum meta.
-The Warlock class didn’t receive any specific cards that benefit from a Highlander-style deck.
-The only card in the deck that does benefit here is Zephrys the Great, the Neutral Legendary that’s taken the meta by storm.
+Highlander Warlock is a surprise entry to the Ashes of Outland meta.
+The Warlock class still has no specific cards that benefit from a Highlander-style deck.
+The only cards here that do are Zephrys the Great and Dragonqueen Alexstrasza, the Neutral Legendaries that have taken the meta by storm.

 Highlander Warlock deck list and strategy

-Here is the version of Highlander Warlock we’re going for at the opening of Saviors of Uldum.
+Here is the version of Highlander Warlock we’re going for at the opening of Ashes of Outland.
 Expect further refinements with card reveals and meta shifts, and we’ll be sure to update this page as and when they happen.

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.